Data Science Tableau

 3. Various Certifications for Data Scientist

 Once you have mastered the above skills required to be a Data Scientist, you can go for a Data Scientist certification.
-Here are few Data Scientist certifications you can focus on:
+Here are a few Data Scientist certifications you can focus on:

 a.
 Cloudera Certified Professional: Data Scientist (CCP: DS)

-The CCP: DS objective is to indicate advanced skills in working with big data.
+CCP: DS objective is to indicate advanced skills in working with big data.
 It includes three exams – Descriptive and Inferential Statistics, Unsupervised Machine Learning, and Supervised Machine Learning – and professionals must show their skills by developing and implementing a production-ready data science solution under real-world conditions.
 You can also go through data science training in hyderabad for deep understanding.

 b.
 Certified Analytics Professional (CAP)

 This certification came in 2013 by the Institute for Operations Research and the Management Sciences (INFORMS) and target data scientists.
 Aspiring candidates have to demonstrate their expertise in the end-to-end analytics process.
-This certification encompasses the framing of business and analytics problems, data, and methodology, model building, deployment, and lifecycle management.
+This certification encompasses the framing of business and analytics problems, data and methodology, model building, deployment, and lifecycle management.

 c.
 EMC: Data Science Associate (EMCDSA)